Gufik4/react_knowhow/lessons/0.react.env.virtualdom/intro.md

 - a lots of community
 - a lots of knowledge with easy access - blogs, repos, cheatsheets

+# React use:
+- VirtualDOM, not DOM - "React’s local and simplified copy of the HTML DOM"
+- JSX and Components, not HTML - "React's way to handle HTML"

 # Requirements to run react app:
 - default terminal in macos || ConEmu on windows || default in terminal linux
 - Node 8+